 Badlands National Park

 Imagine riding around and among sharply eroded buttes, pinnacles, and spires blended with the largest undisturbed mixed grass prairie in the Unites States in this designated wilderness area.
 Native Americans have used this area for their hunting grounds for over 11,000 years.
 One can still see the rocks and charcoal of their campfires, their arrowheads and tools eroding out of the stream banks.
 One of the last Ghost Dances was conducted in the southern unit of the Badlands.
 Western movie fans will love the scenery and wonder which of their favorite films have been made here.

 So much to take in… to see and do… we squeeze in as much as possible in five days, pardner.

-- Initial Deposit: $500 per person, non-refundable deposit required
+- Initial Deposit: $750 per rider, non-refundable deposit required at initial booking;

 - Final Payment: Due 90 days prior to ride